John Stape: Storylines

 John is organising a school play rehearsal when he encounters his former girlfriend, Fiz Brown (Jennie McAlpine).
 John and Fiz begin dating.
 John starts tutoring Sally Webster (Sally Dynevor) in English Literature.
-He meets her teenage daughter, Rosie (Helen Flanagan), and they begin a secret affair.
+He meets her teenage daughter, Rosie Webster (Helen Flanagan), and they begin a secret affair.
 The pair are almost caught together on several occasions and Fiz realises something is up with John.
 She wrongly accuses John and Sally of having an affair.
 John and Rosie's relationship is revealed on Christmas Day, after John mixes up Fiz and Rosie's presents.
 John is then attacked by Kevin Webster (Michael Le Vell).
 John is fired from his teaching job due to his relationship with Rosie.
 John gets a job at Street Cars and Fiz forgives him for cheating on her.
 John notices Rosie outside a nightclub one night and, blaming her for his misfortune, he kidnaps her.
 John locks Rosie in his grandmother's house for five weeks.
 Fiz comes to the house and finds Rosie, John is then arrested.
 He is sentenced to two years in prison.

-Fiz learns John has been put on suicide watch, after being diagnosed with depression and she goes to visit him.
+Fiz learns John has been put on suicide watch after being diagnosed with depression and she goes to visit him.
 John decides to give Rosie £150,000 from his inheritance as a form of compensation.
 Fiz asks John to marry her and he accepts.
 They are married in the prison with Chesney Brown (Sam Aston) and Hayley Cropper (Julie Hesmondhalgh) as witnesses.
 John is later released from prison and moves in with Fiz.
 John is invited to his ex-colleague, Colin Fishwick's (David Crellin), leaving party.
 Colin explains that he is emigrating to Canada and is leaving the teaching profession.
 After being sacked from his job at an adult education centre, John decides to take Colin's identity and use it to start teaching again.
 Fiz agrees to go along with his plan and they keep it a secret from Chesney.
 Charlotte Hoyle (Becky Hindley) discovers what John is doing and she starts emotionally blackmailing him.
 John learns Colin is moving to Canada because he was having an affair with a married woman.
 The woman's husband tracks down John, thinking he is Colin and punches him.
 Fiz asks John to quit teaching and he agrees but decides to continue with the deception in secret.